Some irresponsible nations with hegemonic tendencies twisting definition of UNCLOS: Rajnath Singh | Law-Order

 ''We have an opportunity to use all our capacity, take advantage of the policies, and make the country a hub in indigenous shipbuilding,'' Singh said.

-Indigenously-built stealth-guided missile destroyer Visakhapatnam, packed with an array of missiles and anti-submarine rockets, was commissioned in presence of top naval commanders.
+With the changing power dynamics in the Indian Ocean region, INS Visakhapatnam will augment the Indian Navy's mobility, reach, and flexibility towards the accomplishment of its tasks and goals, Singh said.
+The indigenously-built stealth-guided missile destroyer, packed with an array of missiles and anti-submarine rockets, was commissioned in presence of top naval commanders.

 Visakhapatnam is equipped with lethal weapons and sensors, including supersonic surface-to-surface and surface-to-air missiles, medium and short-range guns, anti-submarine rockets, and advanced electronic warfare and communication suits, officials said.